CarlFlo/bord/README.md

 ## Usage

-Using Bord is simple as its possible to import the package anyhwere it is required
+Using Bord is simple as it is possible to import the package anywhere it is required

 Example syntax is:
 ```go